How do I write a manifesto?

 Once you’ve done this it is time to submit your manifesto!

-Ensure your manifesto is clear and easy to read - it's great to have an eye-catching design, but make sure the font is easy to read.
-Try and keep it concise as well – the chances are that students will not read your whole manifesto, they will just look at them main points and headlines.
+Think of eye-catching content, snappy titles and ensure your manifesto is clear and easy to read.
+Try and keep it concise as well – the chances are that students will not read your whole manifesto word to word, they will just look at them main points and headlines.

 Use online tools such as Canva and Vista Create to create a visually eye-catching manifesto.